 Nov.
 14 - 8 a.m. to 4:30 p.m. at Shakopee Police Department, 475 Gorman St.

 Nov.
 29-30 - 5 to 9 p.m. at Shakopee Police Department, 475 Gorman St.

 To register for Phase II or Phase III, please contact our crime prevention unit at 952-233-9441.

 All leases are required to include the Crime Free/Drug Free Lease Addendum:

 Background checks must be completed on all prospective tenants before the tenant is allowed to occupy the premises.

-To obtain the "Landlord and Tenants: Rights and Responsibilities" handbook, please visit the Office of the Minnesota Attorney General.
+- Obtain the "Landlord and Tenants: Rights and Responsibilities" handbook: Office of the Minnesota Attorney General

-To learn more about Crime Free Multi Housing in Minnesota, please visit the Minnesota Crime Prevention Association's Crime Free Multi Housing webpage.
+- Learn more about Crime Free Multi Housing in Minnesota: Minnesota Crime Prevention Association's Crime Free Multi-Housing

-To learn how design can help deter crime on your property, please visit the International CPTED Association.
+- Learn how design can help deter crime on your property: International CPTED Association